ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.

 EDNOTE: do we want extension marks on the TbsAttestation object?
 I can see pros and cons to doing that.
+JPF: This is a strong statement as there are many ways of extending a ASN.1 structure without breaking backwards compatibility.

 `SignatureBlock.certChain` MUST contain at least one X.509 certificate as per {{RFC5280}}.
 While there might exist attesting environments which use out-of-band or non-X.509 mechanisms for communicating